Buzzed-Technologies/Tease/README.md

 ## License

-© 2025 Tease AI.
+© 2025 ThreadPay.
 All rights reserved.